yizichangyin/home-assistant_ugreen-nas/docs/how_to_setup.md

   - Open your web browser, log on to the Web GUI of the NAS with an administrative user.
   - Display the developer tools (most browsers: press F12).
   - The following picture (screenshot of Google Chrome developer tools) shows where to find the `static_token`key that we need.
 There might be different menu titles if you are using another browser; in most of them you can use Ctrl-F to locate the key![image](https://github.com/user-attachments/assets/19582953-1790-4a2e-9242-34fc56d32d43)
-  - Select and right-click the `static_token` key and choose 'copy' (or 'copy value', again depending on your browser) to copy the token to your clipboard.<br/>Make sure it is staying there until the end of the next step (safe way is to temporarily paste it somewhere).
+  - Select and right-click the `static_token` key and choose 'copy' (or 'copy value', again depending on your browser) to copy the token to your clipboard.
+Make sure it is staying there until the end of the next step (safe way is to temporarily paste it somewhere).<br/><br/>Update **04/2025: After firmware 1.3, the `static token` is not working any longer.
+As a workaround, please use the `api_token` instead.**

   We now have a valid token that can be used to authenticate REST requests from Home Assistant towards the NAS.
 </details>